Content-type: text/html; charset=UTF-8

 One or more DEVICE arguments can be given.
 The utility will

-Transport protocol specific mode pages are selected with
+transport are checked.
+Transport protocol specific mode pages are selected

 Vendor specific mode pages are selected with the --vendor=VN option.

 Although originally for SCSI disks (or storage devices that appear to the

 OS as SCSI disks) many of the mode pages are for other SCSI device types.

 These include CD/DVD players that use the ATAPI (or any other) transport,

 SCSI tapes drives and SCSI enclosures.